bcgov/cas-registration/docs/backend/events/transfer.md

 # Transfer Events

-This document explains how transfer events are processed in the system.
-There are two types of transfer events: Facility transfers and Operation transfers.
+This document explains how transfer events are processed in the system, including the interaction between models, statuses, and dates.
+There are two types of transfer events: **Facility transfers** and **Operation transfers**.

+---

 ## What are Transfer Events?

-Transfer events are used to manage the movement of facilities between operations or the transfer of an entire operation to a new operator.
-These events can be initiated for a specific date in the future, or they can be set to take effect immediately.
+Transfer events manage the movement of facilities between operations or the transfer of an entire operation to a new operator.
+These events can be initiated for a specific future date or take effect immediately.

+When an internal user creates a transfer, it is stored in the **TransferEvent** model.
+The event's status and effective date control when and how the transfer is processed.

+---

 ## How do Transfer Events Work?

-The system categorizes transfer events based on the entity being transferred: Facility or Operation.

-### Transferring Facilities

-- The facility's current operation (the one it's assigned to before the transfer).
-- The new operation (the one the facility will be assigned to after the transfer).
+### The TransferEvent Model and Statuses

+- **TO_BE_TRANSFERRED:** Set when the event is created and pending processing.
+This status indicates the event is not yet finalized.
+- **TRANSFERRED:** Used when the event has been processed and its associated timeline updates are complete.
+(See notes below on when this is used.)
+- **COMPLETE:** Marks the event as fully finalized in certain contexts.

+### Effective Date Behavior

-- The effective date of the transfer.
+- **Past or Today:** If the event's effective date is today or earlier, the system processes it immediately:

-### Transferring Operations

-- The Operation's current operator (the one it's assigned to before the transfer).
+  - The event's timelines are updated to reflect the transfer.
-- The operation being transferred.
-- The new operator that will take over the operation.
-- The effective date of the transfer.
+  - The event's status is updated (see the “Processing a Transfer Event” section).
+- **Future:** If the effective date is in the future, no immediate action is taken.
+A **cron job** later processes the event when the effective date arrives.

+### Interaction with Timeline Models

+Timeline models record the historical and current relationships between facilities, operations, and operators.
+The system ensures there is always a single active timeline record with no end date for each entity.

+---

+## Types of Transfer Events

+### Facility Transfers

+Facility transfers involve:

+- Moving facilities from one operation to another.
+- Updating both the originating and receiving operations’ timelines.

+### Operation Transfers

+Operation transfers involve:

+- Moving an operation from one operator to another.
+- Updating both the originating and receiving operators’ timelines.

+---

 ## Processing Transfer Events

+### General Workflow

-The system processes transfer events differently depending on their effective date:
+1. **Validation:** The system ensures no overlapping active transfer events for the same entities.

-- **Today or Past Effective Date:** If a transfer event's effective date is today or in the past, the transfer is processed immediately upon creation.
-- **Future Effective Date:** Transfer events with a future effective date are handled by a scheduled background job ( cron job).
-This job runs periodically and utilizes the `process_due_transfer_events` service to identify and process any transfer events that have become due (effective date has arrived).

-## Processing a Transfer Event

-Once a transfer event is identified for processing (either immediately or by the cron job), the system performs the following actions specific to the transfer type:
+2. **Timeline Updates:**
+   - For facilities: The current timeline's status is updated to `TRANSFERRED`, and its end date is set.
+   - For operations: The same update is applied to the operation's timeline.
+   - New timelines are created for the receiving operation/operator, with a status of `ACTIVE` and no end date.
+3. **Status Update:** The transfer event's status is set to `TRANSFERRED` once the timeline updates are complete.

+### Immediate vs. Scheduled Processing

+- **Immediate:** For past or present effective dates, timelines are updated immediately.
+- **Scheduled:** For future effective dates, a background job periodically processes due events.

+### Timeline Integrity

+- At any given time, the timeline record with no `end_date` represents the current, active state of the entity.
+- The `ACTIVE` status in timeline records reinforces this, but null `end_date` is the definitive check for activeness.

+---

-### Facility Transfer
+### Detailed Example: Facility Transfers

-1. **For each facility in the transfer:**
+1. **Validation:** Ensures no overlapping transfer events for the facility or operation.
+2. **Timeline Update:**
-   - Identify the current timeline record linking the facility to its original operation using the `FacilityDesignatedOperationTimelineService.get_current_timeline` service.
+   - The facility's current timeline (linking it to its current operation) is updated with:
-   - If a current timeline exists, update its end date and status to reflect the transfer using the `FacilityDesignatedOperationTimelineService.set_timeline_status_and_end_date` service.
-The new status will be set to `TRANSFERRED` and the end date will be set to the transfer's effective date.
-   - Create a new timeline record using the `FacilityDesignatedOperationTimelineDataAccessService.create_facility_designated_operation_timeline` service.
-This new record links the facility to the new operation, sets the start date to the transfer's effective date, and sets the status to `ACTIVE`.
+     - `end_date`: The transfer's effective date.
+     - `status`: `TRANSFERRED`.
+   - A new timeline record is created with:
+     - `start_date`: The transfer's effective date.
+     - `status`: `ACTIVE`.
+     - The new operation association.
+3. **TransferEvent Status:** Updated to `TRANSFERRED` once processing is complete.

-### Operation Transfer
+### Detailed Example: Operation Transfers

-1. Identify the current timeline record linking the operation to its original operator using the `OperationDesignatedOperatorTimelineService.get_current_timeline` service.
-2. If a current timeline exists, update its end date and status to reflect the transfer using the `OperationDesignatedOperatorTimelineService.set_timeline_status_and_end_date` service.
-The new status will be set to `TRANSFERRED` and the end date will be set to the transfer's effective date.
-3. Create a new timeline record using the `OperationDesignatedOperatorTimelineDataAccessService.create_operation_designated_operator_timeline` service.
-This new record links the operation to the new operator, sets the start date to the transfer's effective date, and sets the status to `ACTIVE`.
+1. **Validation:** Ensures no overlapping transfer events for the operation or operator.
+2. **Timeline Update:**
+   - The operation's current timeline (linking it to its current operator) is updated similarly to facilities.
+   - A new timeline record is created for the new operator.
+3. **TransferEvent Status:** Updated to `TRANSFERRED`.